mike-matera/cloud-linux/cis-90/pages/lesson05_commands.md

 # Lesson 5 Commands

-This page has the commands for Leson 5.
+This page has the commands for Lesson 5.
 They are:

 | Command | Action |
 | --- | --- |